What Steps Should I Take When I Receive a Settlement Check from an Estate?

 5. Check for Withholding or Tax Notices

 Sometimes the estate will withhold funds for taxes.
-The estate may file a final income tax return and send you a Form 1099.
+The estate may file a final income tax return and send you a Form 1099 or Schedule K-1.
 Track these documents and consult your tax advisor to report the distribution correctly on your return.

 6. Confirm Your Release of Liability

 Before issuing final distributions, a personal representative often asks beneficiaries to sign a receipt and release.
 Read this document carefully.
-It confirms you received your inheritance and clears the personal representative from future claims.
+It confirms you received your inheritance and may help protect the personal representative from future claims.
 Ask questions if any term seems unclear.

 7. Ask About Remaining Steps

 After you receive your check, confirm what steps remain to close the estate.
-The personal representative must file a final account and petition for discharge under N.C.
-Gen. Stat. § 28A-14-24.
+In Pennsylvania, the personal representative typically closes the estate through a final account and Orphans’ Court audit or by obtaining receipts, releases, and a family settlement agreement, rather than by filing a petition for discharge under North Carolina law.
 Knowing the timeline helps you understand when the estate officially closes.

 Key Takeaways